How Does The Debt-to-income Ratio (DTI) Impact My Auto Loan Eligibility?

 • High DTI (Above 40%): Applicants with high DTIs may encounter challenges securing loans, as lenders perceive them as higher risk.
 High DTIs indicate a significant portion of income allocated to debt payments, raising concerns about repayment capacity.

-See also How Does Financing A Car With A Trade-in Work With Auto Loans?
+See also What Are The Benefits Of Financing A Car With An Auto Loan?

 By understanding these DTI categories, you can gauge where you stand in terms of loan eligibility and take steps to improve your DTI if necessary.